Type of qualification – A Level

 Exam Board – AQA

 The Art & Design course in Photography is designed to develop your technical skills in digital photography and photo editing as well as an aesthetic awareness and appreciation of compositional strategies used in the specialism.
-There will be opportunities to: record ideas and observations, develop work informed by photographers, artists and designers, experiment with media and materials, and review and refine your work.
+There will be opportunities to record ideas and observations, develop work informed by photographers, artists and designers, experiment with media and materials, and review and refine your work.

-Interesting fact about studying this at S6C
+Interesting fact about studying this subject at S6C